MagnusBoxMike/Syncro-Rmm/README.md

 19. Modify the "Server" section with the url of your Magnus Box server.
 Ex. app.magnusbox.com.
 Do not include the HTTP, www, or /'s.
 20. Do not modify anything below the line "# --- DO NOT MODIFY ANYTHING BELOW THIS LINE ---"
 21. Click "Create Script"
 22. You can now run this script to delete user accounts on your Magnus Box server.
 Use as a LAST resort as this script removes ALL backup data for the selected users.
+You will be required to enter in the username of the user you want to delete as an added safety precaution.

 <br><br>